nirdeshsharma2712/Search-in-a-Binary-Search-Tree/README.md

-## 🧠 Approach: Two-Pointer Technique
+## 🧠 Approach: Recursive traversing

 - If the **current node** is `null` -> the value doesn’t exist, return `null`.
 - If the **current node’s value** matches the **target** -> Found!
 Return the `node`.